efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 #### Destiny Heroes:

-They don't generally pack protection, ECon take plays are usually how you close games.
+They don't generally pack protection, E-con take plays are usually how you close games.
 Not much you have to deal with.

 #### Fishes: